NVlabs/latentfusion/README.md

     conda install pytorch torchvision cudatoolkit=10.2 -c pytorch-nightly

-We've exluded PyTorch from the `environment.yml` file for this reason.
+We've excluded PyTorch from the `environment.yml` file for this reason.

 ## Trained Model